A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models: Method

-This formulation assigns a reward of 1 if and only if all structural constraints are satisfied; otherwise, a penalty of -1 is applied.
-This strict binary scheme ensures that only fully well-formed outputs are positively reinforced.
+This formulation assigns a reward of 1 if and only if all constraints are satisfied; otherwise, a penalty of -1 is applied.
+The strict binary scheme ensures that only fully well-formed outputs are positively reinforced.

 \textbf{Accuracy Reward} It is designed to evaluate the quality and correctness of PASR's generated answers.
-As our training tasks are drawn from open-domain question, many of which are inherently ambiguous or under-specified.
-Consequently, the model’s outputs are often diverse and expressed in free-form language, making evaluation methods,such as rule-based checks or exact string matching, ineffective.
+As our training tasks are drawn from open-domain question, many are inherently ambiguous or under-specified.
+Consequently, Consequently, outputs are diverse and expressed in free-form language, making rule-based checks or exact string matching ineffective.

-To address this issue, we follow the method used in prior work \cite{judgemtbenchchatbot} and employ another advanced LLM as the judge model.
-The evaluation model is prompted with three components: the original question \(x\), the generated answer \(y^{'}\) and a oracle answer \(\hat{y}\).
-The judge model then outputs a continuous score in the range \([0,1]\), reflecting the semantic quality and task relevance of the generated response relative to the reference.
-Let \(\mathcal{J}\) denote the judgment function instantiated by the LLM evaluator, then the accuracy reward \(r_{acc}(y^{'})\) is defined as:
+To address this issue, following prior work \citep{judgemtbenchchatbot}, we employ an advanced LLM as a judge model.
+The evaluation model is prompted with three components: the original question \(x\), the generated answer \(y^{'}\) and the reference answer \(\hat{y}\).
+It then outputs a continuous score in the range \([0,1]\), reflecting the semantic quality and task relevance of the generated response relative to the reference.
+Let \(\mathcal{J}\) denote the judgment function, the accuracy reward \(r_{acc}(y^{'})\) is defined as: